Backpacking is a great way to spend time outdoors, but it’s easy to feel disheartened when you check the weather forecast and it’s about to rain.

 Keep reading to find out more.

-When Backpacking in the rain you need to consider gearing up with all the best items to protect you from the elements.
+When Backpacking in the rain you need to consider what rain gear is best to protect you from the rainy weather.

 Hiking boots or shoes